How Do Mortgage Points Work?

 Before purchasing a mortgage point, calculate your break-even point when your savings from obtaining a lower interest rate are equal to the value of the points.

 For example, if you consider a $300,000 mortgage, each point would cost around $3,000.
-Suppose the home loan has a fixed-rate, 30-year loan term, and an interest rate of 4.5% and the points you purchase reduces the interest rate to 4.25%.
+Suppose the home loan has a fixed-rate, 30-year loan term, and an interest rate of 4.5%, and the points you purchase reduce the interest rate to 4.25%.

 As a result of purchasing mortgage points, your monthly payment will drop from $ 1,520 to $ 1,476, with savings of $ 44 every month.
 Also, divide the $3,000 value by $44—you will find it takes almost 5.7 years (or 68 months) to break even.

 Moreover, buying mortgage points will be inexpensive if you think you can relocate or refinance before 68 months.
 But if you expect your mortgage payments to exceed the break-even point, a mortgage appraisal can save you money.

 The good news is, that you can browse online and find mortgage points calculators that can do the mathematics for you.
 The hardest part is deciding how long you need to stay in the house.

 The mortgage points may not be suitable for all home buyers.
 Calculating a break-even factor is a good start.
 However, there’s more to consider before acquiring a mortgage point.
 For example, you will need to save additional funds to cover the costs of points.

 While a point typically decreases your interest rate value by 0.25%, the commission per point can vary depending on the lending institution, loan type, and market conditions.
 Additionally, make sure to calculate the numbers that are specific to the type of mortgage you are considering.